 Flooding: What are my rights if my home, car or work is affected?

-As the clean-up begins, people will find insurance cover and compensation can vary significantly depending on the level of impact and the small print in policies.
+Insurance cover and compensation can vary significantly depending on the amount of damage caused and individual policy details.

-My home or business premises is flooded.
+My home or business premises are flooded.
 What should I do?

-Safety is the key priority, so residents and business owners and their employees should only return to the property when it is safe to do so.
+Flood warnings are still in place and safety is the key priority, so residents and business owners and their employees should only return to a property when it is safe to do so.

 The Association of British Insurers (ABI) says most home buildings, contents and commercial business policies cover storm damage.